harman-khehara/PlanPal/README.md

 <h2 align="center" id="installation">Installation Requirements</h2>
 <p align="center">Before you can run this app, ensure that you have the Flutter SDK and an emulator, such as the Android Emulator set up on your device.
+See the
-See the <a href"https://flutter.dev/docs/get-started/install">Flutter</a> website for more information.</p>
+  <a href="https://flutter.dev/docs/get-started/install">Flutter</a>website for more information.</p>

 <ol>
   <li>Open up Command Prompt.</li>